ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 given password.

 Scrypt implementations can usually securely generate a random salt, that is one less thing for you to care about.
-The most important aspect of scrypt is that it allows consuming a lot of memory when computing the password hash which makes cracking a password using ASICs or FPGAs close to impossible.
+The most important aspect of scrypt though is that it allows consuming a lot of memory when computing the password hash which makes cracking passwords using ASICs or FPGAs close to impossible.

 The Web Cryptography API does unfortunately support neither of the two algorithms and currently there are no proposals to add those.
 In the case of